-Thomas is a graduate of Harvard College (B.A., cum laude, History), Boalt Hall School of Law, University of California, Berkeley (J.D.) and a member of the New York State Bar.
+Thomas is a graduate of Harvard College (B.A., cum laude, history), Boalt Hall School of Law, University of California, Berkeley (J.D.) and a member of the New York State Bar.
 She was re-elected for a third term to serve on the Alliance for Women in Media Board of Directors where she serves on the Executive Committee.
-She is also a Komen Greater NYC Executive Member where she Chairs the Grants, Education and Policy Committee and serves on the Executive Committee.
-She served as Chair of the Institute for Advanced Journalism Studies and later chaired the Board of Visitors at the time of the launch of the Global Journalism and Communications School at Morgan State where she remains on the Board of Visitors.
+She is also a member of the Apollo EmpowHer committee and a member of the Executive Leadership Council.
+She served as chair of the Institute for Advanced Journalism Studies and later chaired the Board of Visitors at the time of the launch of the Global Journalism and Communications School at Morgan State where she remains on the Board of Visitors.
 She is a member of the Board of Visitors of the Howard University School of Communications.
-She is also a member of the NAACP Spingarn Award Committee, where she serves as the 2018 Chair, a position she also held in 2010.
+She is also a member of the NAACP Spingarn Award Committee, where she served as the 2018 Chair, a position she also held in 2010.
 She is a former member of the Academy of Television Arts and Sciences Diversity Committee.

-Among her many honors and awards, Thomas received the first New York Women’s Chamber of Commerce Women of Excellence Award in Corporate Diversity, and she was honored as an exceptional woman executive in Profiles In Diversity Journal’s “11th Annual Women Worth Watching” issue.
-She was featured multiple times on Savoy Magazine’s list of “Top Influential Women in Corporate America”, recipient of the National Diversity Council’s “Multicultural Leadership Award” and recognized in 2014, 2015 and 2016 by Black Enterprise as a “Top Executive in Corporate Diversity.”
-In 2015, she was honored by The Network Journal magazine with a “25 Influential Black Women in Business” Award and she received the Tri-State Diversity & Leadership “Most Powerful & Influential Women Award.”
-In 2016 Thomas received the “Impact Award” from Alpha Kappa Alpha Sorority Inc. and the “2016 Media Executive of the Year” Award from African American Women in Cinema.
+Among her many honors and awards, Thomas received the first New York Women’s Chamber of Commerce Women of Excellence Award in Corporate Diversity, and she was honored as an exceptional woman executive in Profiles in Diversity Journal’s“11th Annual Women Worth Watching” issue.
+She was featured multiple times on Savoymagazine’s list of “Top Influential Women in Corporate America,” was the recipient of the National Diversity Council’s “Multicultural Leadership Award” and was recognized in 2014, 2015, 2016 and 2018 by Black Enterprise as a “Top Executive in Corporate Diversity.”
+In 2015 she was honored by The Network Journalmagazine with a “25 Influential Black Women in Business” award and she received the Tri-State Diversity & Leadership “Most Powerful & Influential Women Award.”
+In 2016 Thomas received the “Impact Award” from Alpha Kappa Alpha Sorority Inc. and the “2016 Media Executive of the Year” award from African American Women in Cinema.
 Thomas has also been named a member of the Multichannel News’ Wonder Women Class of 2018, the 20th Anniversary Class.